LCD Soundsystem: This Is Happening and breakup (2009–2011)

 On February 23, 2010, the LCD Soundsystem website announced that the album had been completed.
 The first single was set to be "Drunk Girls" and on March 25, a stream of the song was put on music site One Thirty BPM.
 The title of the album and the cover were revealed on the DFA site on March 30.
 The album, titled This Is Happening, was released in the UK on May 17, 2010, and in the U.S. on May 18, 2010.
-Prior to the release Murphy promised that it will be "definitely better than the other two."
-Murphy stated that it was likely to be the last LCD Soundsystem album.
+Prior to the release Murphy promised that it will be "definitely better than the other two".
+Murphy said it would likely be the last LCD Soundsystem album.
 The band performed two secret gigs in New York on April 9 and 12, 2010, at the Music Hall of Williamsburg and Webster Hall in New York City.
 Murphy made an impassioned plea with fans and industry attendees at the New York gig not to leak the album to the internet in advance of the May 17 release date.
 It was reported in the NME that Murphy went down on his knees onstage and stated:

 If you got a copy of the record early and you feel like sharing it with the rest of the world, then please don't ...
 We spent two years making this record and we want to put it out when we want to put it out.
 I don't care about money – after it comes out, give it to whoever you want for free but until then, keep it to yourself.

 For the 2010 edition of Record Store Day, the band released 1000 copies of a single-sided 12" single of This Is Happening track "Pow Pow".
 When speaking to The Quietus in August, Murphy insisted that LCD Soundsystem would continue to record music, stating: "We'll do some 12's and things like that.
 I just need to get away from it being a big thing".

 On February 8, 2011, LCD Soundsystem announced on its website that it would be playing its last show on April 2 at Madison Square Garden in New York City.
 When tickets went on pre-sale and sale, there were widespread problems with availability and online ordering.
 Following the immediate sale of all available tickets, LCD Soundsystem announced that they would be playing four warm-up shows at New York's Terminal 5.
 The setlists at those shows were nearly identical to the setlist of the final show at Madison Square Garden.
 The final song performed at the farewell show was "New York, I Love You but You're Bringing Me Down".
 The show lasted almost four hours with appearances by Arcade Fire, Reggie Watts and others.